Abhinav-Chauhan1/HighFi/README.md

 7. **Alerts Implementation**
    - Implemented alerts to notify users of successful deletions or errors, improving user experience.
+8. **Protected Routes**: Protected routing is used to restrict access to certain routes based on user authentication or authorization, ensuring only authorized users can navigate to specific pages.

-5. **Built with Love ❤️**: Developed with care and attention to detail to provide a delightful experience for our users.
+9. **Built with Love ❤️**: Developed with care and attention to detail to provide a delightful experience for our users.

 ## Screenshots